microsoft/WhatTheHack/047-TrafficControlWithDapr/Student/Resources/README.md

 - The **Camera Simulation** is a .NET Core console application that will simulate passing cars.
 - The **Traffic Control Service** is an ASP.NET Core WebAPI application that offers entry and exit endpoints: `/entrycam` and `/exitcam`.
 - The **Fine Collection Service** is an ASP.NET Core WebAPI application that offers 1 endpoint: `/collectfine` for collecting fines.
-- The **Vehicle Registration Service** is an ASP.NET Core WebAPI application that offers 1 endpoint: `/getvehicleinfo/{license-number}` for retrieving vehicle and owner information of a vehicle.asdfasdfasdf
+- The **Vehicle Registration Service** is an ASP.NET Core WebAPI application that offers 1 endpoint: `/getvehicleinfo/{license-number}` for retrieving vehicle and owner information of a vehicle.

 These services compose together to simulate a traffic control scenario.